-There has been a substantial increase in demand for high-caliber technical information as the industry has evolved and as vehicles have become more complicated.
+There has been a substantial increase in demand for high-calibre technical information as the industry has evolved and as vehicles have become more complicated.
 Obtaining technical information is no longer as simple as owning a few manuals, and accurate reliable technical information is not just something you can ‘Google’.
 Data is an investment workshops across the globe have been making more and more to increase efficiency, as well as to protect their customers and themselves from mistakes and costly damages.

 The demand for automotive technical information can be clearly seen in the world-leading provider of automotive technical information, Autodata.
 This month, the highest number of workshops to use Autodata was recorded.
 In just one day, there were over 130,000 visitors to Autodata’s online workshop application, and the number of visitors to Autodata’s workshop application grows week-on-week.